Multi-cordoned ware culture: Distribution

-From approximately the 22nd to 18th centuries BCE, it occupied an area stretching from the Don to Moldavia, including Dnieper Ukraine, Right-bank Ukraine, and part of the modern Ternopil Oblast, and was bordered by the Volga to the east.
+From approximately the 22nd to 18th centuries BCE, it occupied an area stretching from the Don to Moldavia, including Dnipro Ukraine, Right-bank Ukraine, and part of the modern Ternopil Oblast, and was bordered by the Volga to the east.

 Origins

 KMK succeeded the western Catacomb culture.

 Characteristics

 In 1929, the archaeologist Ya.
 Brik studied four kurgans of this culture near Ostapye village, currently in Ternopil Raion, Ukraine.
 He found ceramics, flint tools, bone and bronze decorations.
 Bottoms, walls and ceilings of the graves are layered with rocks.
-Skeletons are laid in contracted position towards the east.
+Skeletons are laid in a contracted position towards the east.